NOVA PIANO TUNING

 2 Main Benefits:

 Below are some images from a full day service I performed on a 1983 Wurlitzer Spinet.
-Although regularly tuned, it has had no mechanical work since it left the factory 35 years ago.
-After I full day of work the piano turned out great.
+Although regularly tuned, it has had no mechanical work since it left the factory.
+After a full day of work the piano turned out great.

 Disclaimer: in some cases more than one day's work may be needed to restore to "factory specs", I can tailor the service based on budget and musical need.